LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/ContextSessionStore.md

 #### Create a custom namespace

-To use the Maven Context API, you will first need to create a Namespace.
+To use the Conversation Orchestrator Context API, you will first need to create a Namespace.

 You will use the namespace value that is returned in the response in all other Context API methods.